 Send in Your Poetry for Consideration!

-- Submissions are reviewed all year long, please limit to three poems max.
+• Submissions are reviewed all year long.
+Please limit yours to three poems max.

 Visit the Poetry Marquee in person!

-Go to Great Harvest Bread at 134 Southwest 1st Street, Corvallis, OR — the sign is hung on the South side of the building.
+Go to 134 Southwest 1st Street, Corvallis, OR — the sign is hung on the South side of the building.
 Locate on Google Maps.

 Winter Dusk, Diamond Lake